Saskatoon Airport Fire Chief set to retire

 Submitted by Captain Jody Ruest, Saskatoon Airport ARFF

-A big thank-you goes out to Chief Bryan House for his long standing career and dedication to the Airport Fire Service in Canada.
-You will be missed!!
+A heartfelt thank you to Chief Bryan House for his extraordinary career, unwavering dedication, and immeasurable contributions to the Airport Fire Service in Canada.
+Your leadership will be remembered, and you will be deeply missed.

 HAPPY RETIREMENT